Princess Nora of Liechtenstein: Education and career

 Princess Nora studied at the University of Geneva and the Graduate Institute of International and Development Studies, also in Geneva.
 She has worked for the World Bank and the International Institute for Environment and Development, among others.
 She speaks French, English, German and Spanish.

 She has been a member of the International Olympic Committee since 1984.
 She was president of Liechtenstein's National Olympic Committee from 1982 to 1992 and she has been president of Special Olympics Liechtenstein since 2002.

 She was Chief Scouting Guide (Korpsführerin) of Liechtensteinische Pfadfinderinnenkorps Santa Maria from 1973 to 1989.
-Today she is Honorary member of the Scout association.
+Today, she is Honorary member of the Scout association.

 Family

-On 11 June 1988, she married Don Vicente Sartorius y Cabeza de Vaca, Marqués de Mariño (Madrid, 30 November 1931 – Ibiza, 22 July 2002), at St. Florin's in Vaduz.
-Together they had one daughter:

-Doña María Teresa Sartorius y de Liechtenstein (born 21 November 1992).
+On 11 June 1988, she married Don Vicente Sartorius y Cabeza de Vaca, Marqués de Mariño (Madrid, 20 November 1931 – Ibiza, 22 July 2002), member of the Spanish nobility, at St. Florin's in Vaduz.
+Together they had one daughter named Doña María Teresa Sartorius y de Liechtenstein who was born on 21 November 1992.

 She is the godmother of Princess Laetitia Maria of Belgium, Archduchess of Austria-Este, the third daughter of Princess Astrid of Belgium.